Restoring Planning as a Discipline: The Next Step Forward in Construction Project Delivery

 This is the essence of the Plan-Do-Check-Act cycle, which McHugh, Egan and Dave (2025) identify as the intellectual backbone of lean production management.
 Its power lies in the Check and Act stages, using execution data to understand planning quality and improve the next cycle.
 Most construction projects plan and do.
 Very few check and act in any meaningful sense, which is why the same causes of deviation recur project after project.
 Restoring this cycle, at every level from daily huddles to programme reviews, shifts planning from a document-production exercise into a genuine management discipline.

-How VisiLean Addresses the Planning Gap
+How VisiLean Supports Stronger Planning

 1. Connecting Strategic Scheduling to Production Planning